soliChen/q2a-hashtagger/README.md

 <br><br>
 So sad.
 <br><br>
-But, after testing , I found out that if we use the "Insert a quote" and write "@ admis" inside , style keeps fine.
+But, after testing , I found out that if we use the "Insert a quote" (on Q2A's editor,in Chinese is "引用段落") and write "@ admis" inside , style keeps fine.

 Other bugs?
 I don't know yet :)
 <br><br>